AlekMunroe/Uni-2DGame-Y1T2/README.md

 - [x] Updated death function to IEnumerator
 - [x] Optimised how the enemy checks how close it is to the player
 - [ ] XP/Level system

-What has been discontinued:
-* The box system has been scrapped as it is too complicated

-What is next:
-* Adding an XP/Level system where when enemies die, the players level will increase by a random amount based on two floats which is set on the enemy controller

 ## V6